Berdnyk-O/ExcelWebAPI/README.md

 Names cellId and sheetId are case insensitive. cellId and sheetId cannot include prohibited characters, such as !,?, #, $, etc.
+Extra spaces before or after the id are ignored.

 Formulas must begin with '='.